 SCOPE OF STATEMENT

-This statement establishes statutory accounting principles for transferable and non-transferable state tax credits that are consistent with the Statutory Accounting Principles Statement of Concepts and Statutory Hierarchy (Statement of Concepts).
+This statement establishes statutory accounting principles for state and federal tax credits that are consistent with the Statutory Accounting Principles Statement of Concepts and Statutory Hierarchy (Statement of Concepts).

-Investments in Low-Income Housing Tax Credits as discussed in SSAP No. 93—Low-Income Housing Tax Credit Property Investments, , are not within the scope of this statement.
+Investments in tax credits as discussed in SSAP No. 93R—Investments in Tax Credit Structures, which involve investments in projects or programs that generate general business federal tax credits or state tax credits, are not within the scope of this statement.
+However, the tax credits received from tax credit investments are within the scope of this statement.

-Investments in a CAPCO (Certified Capital Company), organized as a partnership or an LLC, which is a company, authorized by state statute that borrows from investors (insurance companies), in order to make venture capital investments in “qualified” businesses, are not within the scope of this statement.
+Investments in a CAPCO (Certified Capital Company), organized as a partnership or an LLC, which is a company, authorized by state statute that borrows from investors, in order to make venture capital investments in “qualified” businesses, are not within the scope of this statement.
 Although associated with tax credits, the insurance company is paid principal and interest on its investment with the CAPCO.
-Depending upon the terms of the CAPCO offering, principal and interest payments to the insurance companywill come from the CAPCO and/or the state.
-The CAPCO will make cash payments directly to the insurance company while the state will make payments in the form of premium or income tax credits
+Depending upon the terms of the CAPCO offering, principal and interest payments to the investors will come from the CAPCO and/or the state.
+The CAPCO will make cash payments directly to the investors while the state will make payments in the form of premium or income tax credits.
+Investments in a CAPCO shall be accounted for in accordance with Interpretation (INT) 06-02: Accounting and Reporting for Investments in a Certified Capital Company (CAPCO) and specific statutory accounting guidance addressing CAPCOs.

 SUMMARY CONCLUSION

-The criteria in paragraphs 5 and 6 are for transferable state tax credits (i.e., credits which may be sold or assigned).
-The criteria in paragraphs 7 and 8 are for non-transferable state tax credits (i.e., those which cannot be sold or assigned to other parties).
+Both state and federal governments have enacted laws that create programs by which tax credits are granted to entities under certain specified conditions.
+The terms of these tax credits vary based on the issuing jurisdiction and from program to program.